 This place could only be visited by some of the most riches and famous individuals, who were fortunate to be invited over.
 However, in October 2015, Newton allowed the gates to be opened to the public, offering tours of the site, where he continues to live.

 The Titanic Exhibition at the Luxor Hotel costs $32 to enter and holds some priceless artifacts from the Titanic.
 Consider the amount of effort that has gone to acquire pieces of the Titanic, it is worth the visit.

 Furthermore, you get to leave with a greater understanding and appreciation for such a piece of history.
 Not only will you find some large and heavy pieces of artifacts from the titanic, but it also contains smaller items like glasses, bottles, dishes, and brushes.
 The most prominent item found on this exhibition would be the massive portion of the hull, coming in at 15 tons.
 Along with the artifacts, there are all sorts of stories from the trip and warnings about potential cardsharps.

 The Wallflower Cannabis House is another excellent gem we recommend you visit during your time in Las Vegas.
-With the legalization of medical and recreational marijuana, Wallflower has stepped up to the plate to serve the people with all of their marijuana needs.
-You can find all sorts of products on stock, from concentrations, pre-rolls, flowers, edibles, and so forth.
+With the legalization of medical and recreational marijuana, our cannabis dispensary has stepped up to the plate to serve the Las Vegas people with all of their marijuana needs.
+You can find all sorts of products in stock, from concentrations, pre-rolls, flowers, edibles, and so forth.
 If you need a bit of pick me up after a long day touring through the City of Lights, consider stopping by the Wallflower Cannabis House.
+Our cannabis dispensary

-There you have it, some of the best-hidden gems you can find while on your trip to Las Vegas.
+There you have it, some of the best hidden local gems you can find while on your trip to Las Vegas.
 Each of these places provides its own set of excitement, so make sure to step away from the Strip and check these places out.